“The Longest Night”

 written by Cassidy Webb

-Saving the world wasn’t a thing Luke Langit would have tried to do if she wasn’t in it.
+Saving the world wasn’t a thing Luke Langit would have ever tried to do if she wasn’t in it.

 But she was.

-So here he was, just minutes from midnight on the longest night of the year, hurrying down the wooded trail off Hermit’s Lane, the night-vision agimat behind his left ear amped to full blast as he glanced over his shoulder for the umpteenth time to make sure he hadn’t been followed.
+So here he was, just minutes from midnight on the longest night of the year, hustling down the wooded trail off Hermit’s Lane, the night-vision agimat behind his left ear amped to full blast as he glanced over his shoulder for the umpteenth time to make damn sure he hadn’t been followed.

 Fuckin’ global warming.
 Even if I do stop the apocalypse, damn mundanes are gonna kill us all.